bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- Mostly Cloudy
+- Mostly Clear
-- 53% humidity
+- 50% humidity
 - 10 mph wind
-- 76% cloud cover
+- 31% cloud cover
 - 33 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
 - 0.71 inches of rain expected in the next 48 hours